-(1) The Corporation's consolidated financial statements were prepared in accordance with Part V of Canadian GAAP until December 31, 2011.
-Selected financial information from comparative consolidated financial statements for 2011 have been adjusted retroactively from the consolidated financial statements previously filed to conform to the presentation of the Corporation's 2012 consolidated financial statements prepared in accordance with US GAAP.
+- (1) The Corporation's consolidated financial statements were prepared in accordance with Part V of Canadian GAAP until December 31, 2011.
+Selected financial information from comparative consolidated financial statements for 2011 have been adjusted retroactively from the consolidated financial statements previously filed to conform to the presentation of the Corporation's consolidated financial statements for the years end December 31, 2013 and 2012, which were prepared in accordance with US GAAP. - (2) Capital expenditures disclosed in the 2012 AIF have been restated to conform to the presentation in the Consolidated Financial Statements.
+See note 24 to the Consolidated Financial Statements and the section "Liquidity and Capital Resources" in the Corporation's MD&A for the year ended December 31, 2013 for more information.